danahinds/castutors.orf/README.md

 ### Quick Start

+****
 **Deploy to Netlify**

 * [Click here to deploy FP-Pages to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/shawn-sandy/fp-pages) you can read more about netlify here [Netlify](https://www.netlify.com/) and make sure and check out the [Netlify docs](https://docs.netlify.com/)
-* Set the name of your repo Netlify will clone this git repository of choice
+* Set the name of your repo Netlify will clone to the git repository you linked to earlier
 * Set your [ENV variables (see more)](#env-config) this can be updates later
-* Click save and deploy button and watch NEtlify do its magic
+* Click save and deploy button and watch Netlify do its magic
 * Clone the repo Netlify to your desktop `git clone your-repo-url`
-* Open the cloned repo and install the npm packages by running `npm i`
+* Open the cloned repo in terminal and install the npm packages by running `npm i`
 * Once this is completed run `npm start` this will launch a local instance of the FP-Pages in the default browser
 * Open the repo in VSCODE or your favorite IDE/editor and edit the content inside your `src` folder, changes will will livereload in the browser.
 * Read the docs for more info (coming soon)